sankarsubramanian/m2x-c/README.md

 $ make examples
 ```

-If no errors occur, the M2X library will be in `m2x-c/m2x.a` file, the examples will be in `m2x-c/examples/` folder.
+If no errors occur, the M2X library will be in the `m2x-c/m2x.a` file and the examples will be in `m2x-c/examples/` folder.
 Feel free to link and use the m2x library in your own executables.

 API
 ===

 ## Initialization

-To use M2X C library, you need to first create a M2X context using the following function:
+To use the M2X C library, you need to first create a M2X context using the following function:

 ```
 m2x_context *m2x_open(const char *key);
 ```

 This function resides in `m2x.h` header file.
-The only argument to this function is your M2X API key, which you can obtain from the M2X website.
+The only argument to this function is your M2X API key, which you can obtain from the [M2X website](https://m2x.att.com).

 ## Reader functions